RichMorin/spec/README.md

-Like `clojure.spec`, this library does not implement a type system and the data specifications created with it are not useful for checking at compile time.
+Like `clojure.spec`, this library does not implement a type system and the data specifications created with it are not useful for static type checking (e.g., at compile time).
-For that, use the [@spec typespecs][typespecs] Elixir builtin.
+For that, use Elixir's type specification attributes ([typespecs]).
+See [Dialyxir][dialyxir] and [Dialyzer](dialyzer) for usage details.

 Spec calls cannot be used for pattern matching, nor in function head guards, because validating with Spec could involve calling some Elixir runtime functions which are not allowed inside a pattern match.
 If you are looking for a way to create composable patterns, take a look at [Expat][expat].
-You can, for example, conform your data with Spec and then pattern match on the conformed value, using Expat to easily extract values from it.
+You can, for example, "conform" (i.e., check, destructure) your data with Spec and then pattern match on the conformed value, using Expat to easily extract values from it.

 Having said that, you can use Spec to validate that your data is of a given type, has certain structure, or satisfies some predicates.
 Spec supports all Elixir data types;
 that is, you can match on lists, maps, scalars, structs, and tuples.
-Maps, structs, and keyword lists can be checked for required keys.
+Maps, structs, and keyword lists can be checked for optional or required keys.

-Specs can be combined in various ways: passed as arguments to other specs, logically combined by using the `and`,`or` operators, and finally, sequenced or alternated using regex (regular expression) operators.
+Specs can be combined in various ways: passed as arguments to other specs, logically combined with boolean operators (e.g., `and`, `or`, `not`), and finally, sequenced or alternated using [regular expression][regex] operators.
-You can validate your function arguments or return values (it's all done at *run-time*);
+You can validate your function arguments or return values at run-time;
 see the [`RandomJane`](#instrumented-def) example below.
-Finally, you can "exercise" a spec to get sample data that conforms to it.
+Finally, you can "exercise" a spec, generating sample data that conforms to it.

 - [Intro](#purpose)
   - [Purpose](#purpose)